US Made Supply

 Portable Clean Agent Extinguishers (UL 2129)

-NFPA 2001 covers fixed clean agent systems, but the same agents show up in portable extinguishers.
-UL 2129 is the standard that covers the construction and performance of halocarbon clean agent hand-held extinguishers.
+NFPA 2001 covers fixed clean agent systems, but the same residue-free agents show up in portable extinguishers.
+UL 2129 is the standard that covers construction and performance of halocarbon clean-agent hand-held extinguishers.
 These are the portable units you keep in server rooms, control rooms, and anywhere a fixed system protects the space but you still need a grab-and-go option.
+Carbon dioxide (CO2) hand-helds, listed under ANSI/UL 154, are the second residue-free option commonly deployed in the same spaces.

-Where you will see these: Server rooms, telecom closets, museum archives, clean rooms, MRI suites, aircraft hangars, and broadcast studios.
+Where you will see these: server rooms, telecom closets, museum archives, clean rooms, MRI suites, aircraft hangars, and broadcast studios.
 Any space where water or dry chemical would cause more damage than the fire itself.
-US manufacturers include Amerex (Trussville, AL) and Buckeye Fire Equipment (Kings Mountain, NC).
+Buckeye Fire Equipment (Kings Mountain, NC) makes both the Halotron and CO2 hand-helds we carry.

 Frequently Asked Questions